Skip to content

 How effective are anti-bullying measures?

-Anti-bullying activities in schools have been proven to be very effective: research shows that school-based anti-bullying programs reduced incidences of bullying by 19%–20% overall, with some statistics pointing to a 25% reduction in bullying.
+Anti-bullying activities in schools have been proven to be very effective.
+Research shows that school-based anti-bullying programs reduced incidences of bullying by 15–20% overall.

 Curriculum covered in this article